dolthub/dolt-integrations/dolt_integrations/metaflow/examples/hospital_bounty/blog_post.md

 ![High Level Pipeline](dolt-metaflow-job-structure.png)

 Obviously a real world example might have a much more complicated data dependency graph, making this kind of tracking all the more important.
-Let's see how we would trace the lineage of the final variances, first spitting out the commit of our production data:
+Let's see how we would trace the lineage of the final variances.
+The first thing to do is grab the run that created the current production data:

 ```python
 from dolt_integrations.metaflow import DoltDT